-• FES stewardship of basic plasma research should be accomplished through strengthening of peer-reviewed university, national laboratory, and industry collaborations.
-In order to realize the broadest range of plasma science discoveries, the research should be enhanced through federal-agency partnerships that include cost sharing of intermediate-scale, collaborative facilities agencies and significant opportunities exist to broaden the impact of DPS through the development and expansion of strategic partnerships between FES and other agencies.
+Effective DPS subprogram elements can provide transformational and sometimes disruptive new ideas for plasma topics.
+DPS research seeks to address a wide range of fundamental science, including fusion, but the prioritized topics are those outlined by the NRC Plasma 2010 report (specifically, Low-Temperature Plasma Science and Engineering, Plasma Physics at High Energy Density, The Plasma Science of Magnetic Fusion, Space and Astrophysical Plasmas, and Basic Plasma Science).
+DPS activities are synergistic with the research mission of other federal agencies and significant opportunities exist to broaden the impact of DPS through the development and expansion of strategic partnerships between FES and other agencies.
 Addressing fundamental science questions at the frontier of plasma science requires a spectrum of laboratory experimental facilities from small-scale, single-PI facilities to intermediate-scale, highly collaborative facilities.
-The development of each intermediatescale and multi-investigator facility with world-leading capabilities will address a range of cutting-edge scientific questions with a comprehensive diagnostic suite.
+The development of each intermediate-scale and multi-investigator facility with world-leading capabilities will address a range of cutting-edge scientific questions with a comprehensive diagnostic suite.
 Mutual interactions between larger facilities found at national laboratories and small and intermediate facilities will facilitate the advancement of DPS frontiers, conducted on the smallest appropriate scale, and in training the next generation of plasma scientists.
 The absence of DPS-specific Initiatives is intentional in order to avoid any potential misinterpretations of the paradigm that was used to map the Foundations and Long Pulse Initiatives with the full set of 18 ReNeW MFE Thrusts.
 The one outlier is Thrust 18, "Achieve high performance toroidal confinement using minimal externally applied magnetic field," which represents a portion of projects in the SO-Systems element of the DPS subprogram.